Stephanie Booth: Yattar Yattar

+Booth published a lifestyle magazine called Yattar Yattar that focused on North and Mid-Wales, Cheshire, and Shropshire.
+Yattar Yattar was distributed free through newsagents and supermarkets.
+The magazine closed following her death in September 2016.

 Autobiographies

 Booth's first short autobiography, The official autobiography of Sex-Change Stephanie Anne Lloyd, was published in 1990 by TMC Publishing Ltd.

 Her second autobiography, Stephanie: A Girl in a Million, co-written with Sandra Sedgbeer, was published in 1991 by Ebury Press.
 The Dutch translation was released in 1993, and the Czech translation followed in 1994.